 This article may include affiliate links.
 “As an Amazon Associate, I earn from qualifying purchases.”
 You can find my full disclosure at the bottom of this page.

 Cinnamon Sticks (optional)

-These ornaments are super easy to make, but they take a little time.
+These ornaments are easy to make but take a little time.
 You are going to have your oven doing most of the work so don’t worry.

 Slice the orange into thin slices and take out all of the seeds.
 Try to use bright orange-colored oranges because they will look better and stand out against your tree.